luchianov/Utilities/README.md

 # Utilities

 ## Team contribution analysis via JIRA API.py
 This utility traverses all the JIRA issues for a particular sprint, and builds an inverted list of contributors, and how active they were during the reported sprint.
 The utility saves all the issues it pulls from JIRA into a local file with a timestamp in its name, for auditing purposes and as a local repository.
 You can re-run the analysis or build more reporting against those snapshots, later, without spending time and bandwidth on pulling the data from JIRA.
+When you re-run it, it either gets the data from the desired local file, or connects to JIRA API pulling all the issues for the mentioned Sprint.

 ## Variety of utilities supporting CICD